-- We will distribute the survey on December 11th and you will have until January 3rd to provide your responses - To prepare for the survey, you will need your resume along with the names and contact details (email and phone) for 3 references - If you identify as Indigenous and would like support with your application, please do not hesitate to reach out to our team: aboriginalemployment@viha.ca - The survey will collect information on your location, nursing school, graduation information, availability, practicum placements, provisional license application date, speciality courses that you have taken and whether or not you are already an Island Health employee - The survey will also provide you with an opportunity to identify and rank the areas that you are most interested in interviewing (note that you will receive a document with a brief description of each area to help you make your selections) - We understand that sometimes new grads will want to change their interview preferences after they begin their final practicum and you may request changes up until February 8th at the latest by emailing TalentAquisition@viha.ca
+- We will distribute the survey the week of December 15th and you will have until January 16th to provide responses. - If you identify as Indigenous and would like support with your application, please do not hesitate to reach out to Indigenous Recruitment and Retention team: indigenousemployment@islandhealth.ca.
+This team can assist with resume development and interview preparation. - The survey will collect information on your location, nursing school, graduation information, availability, practicum placements, provisional license application date, specialty courses that you have taken and whether or not you are already an Island Health employee. - The survey will also provide you with an opportunity to identify and rank the areas that you are most interested in interviewing (note that you will receive a document with a brief description of each area to help you make your selections). - We understand that sometimes new grads will want to change their interview preferences after they begin their final practicum and you may request changes up until February 17th at the latest by emailing TalentAcquisition@islandhealth.ca.